cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 II GpioPin&
 lock            () { GpioPort::lock(pinmask_); return *this; }
 ```
-**If a pin needs to get back to default state, this will do it.
+**If a pin needs to get back to its default state, deinit will do it.
 Notice we will also detect if we are an SWD pin and set accordingly.
 Also method chaining can be seen in use here, although the same can be done without.**
 ```
                 //back to reset state- if reconfuring pin from an unknown state II GpioPin&